-This section contains everything you need to know to apply for a CIRA Community Investment Program grant.
-Our next call for grant applications will take place in 2021.
+This section contains everything you need to know to apply for a CIRA grant.

 Please use these guidelines to determine if your project is a good fit:

-- Demonstrated alignment with CIRA’s Community Investment Program funding areas: Infrastructure, Digital Literacy, Cybersecurity, Community Leadership
+- Demonstrated alignment with CIRA’s funding areas: Infrastructure, Online Safety and Policy Engagement

 - Preference is given to initiatives that benefit: